jsbonso/AWS-Certified-Solutions-Architect-Professional-SAP-C01-New-Feb-2019-Version-Exam/README.md

 https://www.udemy.com/aws-solutions-architect-professional-practice-exams-2018/?couponCode=TUTORIALSDOJO

-## Jon Bonso's AWS Solutions Architect Professional Practice Exams in Udemy
+## AWS Solutions Architect Professional Practice Exams in Udemy

 Disclaimer: This is not an exam dump of the actual AWS exam.

 The questions in each set are carefully created and selected based on the 5 domains of the actual AWS Certified Solutions Architect Professional exam.
 Out of the 5 domains, there are a lot more questions on *Design for New Solutions and Continuous Improvement for Existing Solutions*, as these are the topics with the heaviest weight in the actual exam (29%).
 Take Note that although there is a focus on these topics, the questions are all still unique, to ensure that you fully grasp the topic.